 Tenure-Track Faculty Position in Supply Chain, Operations, and Technology

-The Olin Business School at Washington University in St. Louis invites applications for a full-time, tenure-track, assistant professor faculty position in Supply Chain, Operations, and Technology with an effective start date of July 1, 2022.
-We are seeking applicants with strong records (or exceptional promise) in both teaching and research in the areas of data-driven research, stochastic process, technology management with an operations/ supply chain application focus.
+The Olin Business School at Washington University in St. Louis invites applications for a full-time, tenure-track, assistant professor or associate professor (without tenure) faculty position in Supply Chain, Operations, and Technology with an effective start date of July 1, 2023.
+We are seeking applicants with strong records (or exceptional promise) in both teaching and research in the areas of data-driven research and empirically grounded analytics with operations and supply chain applications, stochastic processes, technology management with an operations/ supply chain application focus, and sustainable supply chains.

 The selected candidates will be expected to conduct and publish high-quality research, teach courses in data analytics and operations/supply chain management in the bachelor’s, master’s, and/or Ph.D. programs, advise/mentor students, and provide service to the school.